Discourse Series

 Overview

-The Inclusive Dialogue Facilitation Certificate recognizes faculty who have actively engaged in the CITL Discourse Series and demonstrated a commitment to fostering inclusive, respectful, and transformative dialogue across campus.
-Through participation in workshops, reflective practice, and the creation of actionable resources, faculty will be equipped to lead and support discourse that promotes belonging and equity in their classrooms, departments, and broader university communities.
+The Inclusive Dialogue Facilitation Certificate recognizes faculty who have actively engaged in the CITL Discourse Series and demonstrated a commitment to creating more open, thoughtful, and supportive learning environments by fostering inclusive dialogue across campus.
+Offered through a collaborative partnership between the Office of the Provost, the Institute of Citizens & Scholars (C&S), and the Center for Innovation in Teaching & Learning (CITL), this certificate program equips faculty to lead and support discourse that promotes belonging and equity in their classrooms, departments, and broader university communities.
+Through participation in workshops, reflective practice, and the creation of actionable resources, faculty will develop the skills and strategies needed to facilitate inclusive dialogue that strengthens campus culture.

 Benefits of a Certificate